10 Best Sites to Buy Instagram Followers (2026)

 What's the best site to buy Instagram followers?

 Likes.io is the best site to buy Instagram followers overall in 2026, scoring 9.8/10 on our 30-day test.
-It had the highest retention rate we measured (97%), delivery inside 2 minutes, and a 30-day refill guarantee that we verified works.
+It had the highest retention of any one-off follower pack we measured (97%), delivery inside 2 minutes, and a 30-day refill guarantee that we verified works.
 Runner-up is Buzzoid at 9.5 for the fastest delivery, and Twicsy at 9.4 for the highest-quality follower profiles.

 How fast do Instagram followers get delivered?

 Most services start delivering Instagram followers within 1-5 minutes of checkout.
 Small orders (under 1,000 followers) typically complete in under an hour; larger orders are spread over 12-72 hours to look natural.
-The fastest services we tested — Goread.io and Buzzoid — had the first follower visible within 90 seconds.
-Organic-growth services like Growthoid and Kicksta take days or weeks, not minutes.
+In our hands-on pilot Buzzoid had the first follower visible within about 90 seconds, and Goread.io advertises similarly fast delivery.
+Organic-growth services like Kicksta take days or weeks, not minutes.

 Do bought Instagram followers engage with your posts?

-Mostly no — most bought followers will not like or comment on your posts, which depresses your engagement rate.
-The exception is organic-growth services (Growthoid, Kicksta), which attract real users whose engagement rate on our test profile averaged 12% versus 1-3% for bulk-pack services.
+Mostly no: most bought followers will not like or comment on your posts, which depresses your engagement rate.
+The exception is organic-growth services like Kicksta, which attract real users whose engagement rate runs several times higher than the 1-3% typical of bulk-pack services.
 If engagement matters for sponsorships or the algorithm, use an organic service instead of a follower pack.

 What's the difference between real and fake Instagram followers?